Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 To train Open AI's GPT-3 large language model, a precursor to the popular Chat-GPT, 190,000 kWh of energy was used, and 85,000 kg of CO2 emissions were released (Everman et al. 2023).
 This is more electricity than is required to power 18 average United States homes for one year (“Electricity Use in Homes - U.S. Energy Information Administration (EIA),” n.d.).
-As the development and deployment of large language models, such as GPT-3 and subsequently ChatGPT, increase and scale up, the need for intelligent data centers increases as well.
+As the development and deployment of large language models, such as GPT-3 and subsequently ChatGPT, increase and scale up, the need for intelligent data centers -- increases as well.
-The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines a data center as "a facility that houses and manages computer systems, storage, and networking equipment to ensure the reliable operation and secure management of critical data and applications" (“Data Centre Glossary (Dictionary),” n.d.).
-The article further defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security."
+The article "Data Centre Glossary (Dictionary): Key Definitions & Insights" defines an intelligent data center as "A data centre that leverages AI, machine learning, and IoT devices to enhance operational efficiency and security."
 To fulfill these purposes, intelligent data centers require materials for use in construction, cooling and ventilation systems, and electricity to power its operations, among many other resources.
 Scientific researchers are concerned about the myriad environmental impacts incurred by these needs.
-The impacts that have garnered the most attention and investigation include data centers' many sources of carbon emissions and energy consumption, including those involved in training and refining machine learning models (Everman et al. 2023).
+The impacts that have garnered the most attention and investigation include intelligent data centers' many sources of carbon emissions and energy consumption, including those involved in training and refining machine learning models such as GPT-3 (Everman et al. 2023).
-Returning to the GPT-3 example, it is perhaps less discussed that, in the state of Illinois alone, 4.833 million liters of water (from both cooling data centers and generating the electricity to power the data centers) was used by Microsoft to train GPT-3 model (Li et al. 2025).
+It is perhaps less discussed that, in the state of Illinois alone, 4.833 million liters of water (from both data center cooling and generating the electricity to power the data centers) was used by Microsoft to train the GPT-3 model (Li et al. 2025).
-This does not include the water used to manufacture the semiconductor chips for the company's computers.
-The immense water footprint of machine learning models is equally important to their carbon and energy footprints.
+The immense water footprint of data centers is equally concerning as their carbon and energy footprints.
 However, the very resource that sustains all life on Earth is often overlooked in assessments of AI's environmental impacts.
 As the article "Making AI less 'Thirsty'" states,

 >"AI's water footprint—many millions of liters of freshwater consumed for cooling the servers and for electricity generation—has largely remained under the radar and keeps escalating.
 If not properly addressed, AI's water footprint can potentially become a major roadblock to sustainability and create social conflicts, as freshwater resources suitable for human use are extremely limited and unevenly distributed" (Li et al. 2025).

-The article "AI-embedded data Centres: Promoting Sustainability and Reducing Water Footprint" states, "The public is becoming more concerned about the increasing carbon effect of artificial intelligence (AI) models, especially large ones like GPT-3 and GPT-4.
+Additionally, the article "AI-embedded data Centres: Promoting Sustainability and Reducing Water Footprint" states, "The public is becoming more concerned about the increasing carbon effect of artificial intelligence (AI) models, especially large ones like GPT-3 and GPT-4.
 But nobody has mentioned the enormous and equally important effect that AI models would have on water.
 Freshwater scarcity has surpassed population growth, decreasing water resources, and ageing water infrastructure as one of the most pressing issues impacting everyone today" (Hiremath 2024).

+Both of these articles highlight the vast loss of water available for drinking and other everyday uses that could result from failing to consider the water efficiency of a data center's operations.
+For many who lack financial and technological resources to combat water scarcity, such losses could lead to severe dehydration or even death.
+The lives of such people therefore depend on smarter use of water in data centers.

 #Terminology and conceptual frameworks#